 His œuvre is achieved in the intimacy of his studio as well as in public space, from drawings to sculptures, from urban spaces to natural environments.
 His open-air installation-habitation, which he calls the Transitory Site, is displayed since 1993 in the austere and magnificent landscape of the Crests, a piece of sky framed by the hills of Asciano, across from the city of Sienna.
 He initiated a dialogue between several elements of grey basalt with nature, composing a monumental installation where stone molds to the site in harmony with the cosmos.

 The gallery has presented Jean-Paul Philippe’s work from 1981 until today.
-In 2015, in Gardens of Melancholies I, was shown in the exhibition Quinte-Essence – air-water-earth-fire-ether, celebrating the gallery’s 90th anniversary.
+In 2015, in Gardens of Melancholies I, was shown in the exhibition Quinte-Essence – air-water-earth-fire-ether, which celebrates the gallery’s 90 years of activity, and at the Grand Palais for FIAC.